Military Store Department in New Zealand 1857-1870

 Soldiers of the Light Infantry Company, 65th Regiment Ref: 1/2-025608-F. Alexander Turnbull Library, Wellington, New Zealand

-In late 1843 the Colonial Secretary of New Zealand under pressure to reduce expenditure from the Colonial Office in London deemed the positions of Colonial Surgeon, Harbourmaster and Colonial Storekeeper as unnecessary and had them cancelled [12].
-By February 1844, the duties of the Colonial Storekeeper had been divided between the Colonial Secretary and the Superintendent of Public Works [13][14]
+In late 1843, the Colonial Secretary of New Zealand, under pressure from the Colonial Office in London to reduce expenditure, deemed the positions of Colonial Surgeon, Harbourmaster, and Colonial Storekeeper unnecessary and had them cancelled.
+By February 1844, the duties of the Colonial Storekeeper had been divided between the Colonial Secretary and the Superintendent of Public Works.
+[13][14]

-From 1844 there is little evidence of the existence of a Colonial Storekeeper for New Zealand.
-The passing of The Militia Act of 1845[15] established the Militia that was administered by the Colonial Secretary and equipped directly by stocks provided by the Imperial Military Store Department or purchased from the Colonial Storekeepers in Sydney, New South Wales.colonial storekeeper
+From 1844, there is little evidence of the existence of a Colonial Storekeeper in New Zealand.
+The passing of the Militia Act of 1845 established a militia administered by the Colonial Secretary and equipped directly by stocks provided by the Imperial Military Store Department or purchased from the Colonial Storekeepers in Sydney, New South Wales.[15]

-The outbreak of hostilities in the Taranaki in the early 1860s saw the calling out of the Militia across the country and the large-scale use of Imperial troops.
-The conflict in the Taranaki led to the passing of the Colonial Defence Act of 1862[16] on the 15th of September 1862 and the formation of the Colonial Defence Force (the first Regular Force in New Zealand) with detachments throughout the country.
+The outbreak of hostilities in Taranaki in the early 1860s led to the calling out of the militia across the country and the large-scale use of Imperial troops.
+The conflict in Taranaki resulted in the passing of the Colonial Defence Act on the 15th of September 1862, and the formation of the Colonial Defence Force, the first regular force in New Zealand, with detachments throughout the country.[16]

 Lieutenant Colonel Edward Gorton